estebanmeneses/Information-paper-The-potential-of-WECs-in-Galapagos-/README.md

 # Information-paper-The potential of Wave Energy Converters in the Galapagos Islands-
-This repo contains all data and its sources to replicate the results of the paper: "The potential of wave energy converters (WEC) for the long-term energy transition of the Galapagos Islands"
+This repository contains all data and its sources to replicate the results of the paper: "The potential of wave energy converters (WEC) for the long-term energy transition of the Galapagos Islands"

 # Abstract